 Middle School Math & Science Teacher

-On highlighting Latinx history, culture, and experiences in lessons: I assign a “mathematician of the quarter” project, where I provide students with the option to choose between a list of not-so-popular trailblazers in history who have impacted the mathematics and STEM disciplines.
+On highlighting Latinx and Hispanic history, culture, and experiences in lessons: I assign a “mathematician of the quarter” project, where I provide students with the option to choose between a list of not-so-popular trailblazers in history who have impacted the mathematics and STEM disciplines.
 This list highlights minorities and females to bring more attention to these individuals and their culture.

 On building inclusive classrooms: I want to ensure I’m being equitable by considering my students’ culture and perspectives when designing my classroom and course activities.
 One strategy I rely on often is offering students voice and choice within assignments.
 This provides students with options that cater to not only various learning preferences, but also to their individual strengths, passions, and unique viewpoints.
 It is super important now, more than ever, that educators recognize and address their personal biases.